girder/histomics-dev-env/README.md

 #### Backend development

 Whenever you change a Python file within one of the plugins cloned into the subdirectories, it will auto-reload the server.

+Unfortunately, one limitation is that girder-worker (celery) does not auto-reload on code changes.
+The container will need to be manually restarted in order to reflect changes in celery tasks or girder worker configuration.

 #### Frontend development